jrochkind/attr_json/README.md

 Use with Rails form builders is supported pretty painlessly.
 Including with [simple_form](https://github.com/plataformatec/simple_form) and [cocoon](https://github.com/nathanvda/cocoon) (integration-tested in CI).

-If you have nested AttrJson::Models you'd like to use in your forms much like Rails associated records: Where you would use Rails `accepts_nested_attributes_for`, instead `include AttrJson::NestedAttributes` and use `attr_json_accepts_nested_attributes_for`.
+If you have nested AttrJson::Models you'd like to use in your forms much like Rails associated records: Where you would use Rails `accepts_nested_attributes_for`, instead use `attr_json_accepts_nested_attributes_for`.
 Multiple levels of nesting are supported.

 For more info, see doc page on [Use with Forms and Form Builders](doc_src/forms.md).